Devansh-18155/fossee-workshop-redesign/README.md

-Question.
-What Trade-offs Did I Make?
+Question 3) What Trade-offs Did I Make?

 The biggest trade-off was between visual richness and performance.
 I wanted the site to look great with glassmorphism effects and animated backgrounds, but I was careful not to go too far.
 I used CSS-only animations instead of JavaScript-heavy animation libraries, which keeps the bundle small and the site fast.